 Let’s get real the #1 thing we loved on our tour were the views, the epic view of the Candian Rockies from above.
 Since drones are illegal in National Parks we wouldn’t be able to get such pictures and even if we could the experience from flying above the mountains is surreal.

 We’ve been on several helicopter tours around the world and our Banff helicopter price was one of the cheapest we’ve been.
-Since we booked our tour right on Tripadvisor the price was in USD, at the tour operator the prices were in Canadian dollars.
+Since we booked our tour online and the price was in USD, at the tour operator the prices were in Canadian dollars.
 With the exchange rate, it was only $162 for a 20-minute Canadian Rockies helicopter tour.
 There were other tours some that were cheaper and some that were more expensive.

 Our 20-minute flight soared over the Canadian Rockies including the Bow Valley, Mt Lougheed, and Wind Mountain.
 Our pilot pointed mountains, animals below, and gave us some local tips & hidden gems in the area.